TABLE OF CONTENTS:

 Please feel free to either:

-To subscribe and receive our free E-Cope newsletter, please e-mail us or call as indicated in section 6 above.
+To subscribe and receive our free E-Cope newsletter, please complete the box below.

 E-Cope is an information service for consumers and professionals.
 Any medical and psychological information or procedures described in this newsletter are not intended as a substitute for consulting your health care professional.
 All matters regarding your physical or mental health should be supervised by a health care professional.